-Our university website is the most important tool for communication and marketing, and we strive to communicate in ways that are both thoughtful and inclusive.
-We’re always working to improve the website and create a better experience for everyone, which includes focusing on web accessibility.
+The University of Arkansas at Little Rock’s website is the most important tool for communication and marketing.
+We strive to communicate in ways that are thoughtful and inclusive.
+We are constantly working to improve the website and create a better experience for everyone, which includes focusing on web accessibility.

-Web accessibility refers to content on the web that is accessible to everyone, regardless of their physical or mental abilities, technology, native language, etc. Improving web accessibility is an ongoing effort that involves everyone who edits and updates our website — from web developers in IT Services to graduate assistants in our academic departments.
-Together, we’re working to ensure that all of the content on our website is accessible, accurate, and understandable.
+Web accessibility refers to web content that is accessible to everyone, regardless of their physical or mental abilities, technology, native language, etc. Everyone who edits and updates our website can improve web accessibility — from web developers in IT Services to graduate assistants in academic departments.
+Together, we can ensure that our website content is accessible, accurate, and understandable.

 Why Web Accessibility Matters

-Our university is committed to diversity, inclusion, and equality.
-Making our website accessible benefits every person who visits ualr.edu.
+UA Little Rock is committed to diversity, inclusion, and equality.
+Making our website accessible is important because it benefits every person who visits ualr.edu.

-Additionally, Board Policy 280.1 outlines the guidelines related to webpage accessibility and explains that each institution must monitor all webpages and remediate content not in compliance with the accessibility standard.
-This is a practice that best serves our students and may be required by the Americans with Disabilities Act.
+Additionally, Board Policy 280.1 outlines web page accessibility guidelines and explains that each institution must monitor all web pages and remediate content that does not comply with the accessibility standard.

 How We Measure Web Accessibility

-We follow the Web Content Accessibility Guidelines (WCAG) 2.1: a set of standards published by the Web Accessibility Initiative (WAI).
+We follow Web Content Accessibility Guidelines (WCAG) 2.1, a set of standards published by the Web Accessibility Initiative (WAI).
 As of January 2017, these standards align with the accessibility requirements for information and communication technology (ICT) as defined by Section 508 of the Rehabilitation Act of 1973.

-SiteImprove scans the entire website, but if you’d like us to create a custom report of your site, please submit a request.
-For information about accessibility accommodations, please visit our Disability Resource Center.
+SiteImprove scans the entire website.
+However, if you would like us to create a custom report of your site, please submit a request.
+For information about accessibility accommodations, please visit the university’s Disability Resource Center.

 Guidelines and Standards

-As a content editor, there are simple steps you can take to make your website accessible.
-These guidelines must be followed in order to improve accessibility and follow the legal requirements.
+As a content editor, you can take steps to make your website accessible.
+Please follow these guidelines to improve accessibility and meet the legal requirements:

 Custom Formatting – Inline Styling

-HTML headings (like the ones used on this page) should be used to outline and organize a page’s content into topics and sub-topics.
-When used correctly, headings make the page easier to read and easier to navigate with assistive technology.
+Use HTML headings (like the ones used on this page) to outline and organize a page’s content into topics and sub-topics.
+Correctly used headings make the page easier to read and easier to navigate with assistive technology.
 Headings should never be used for styling purposes.